microsoft/covid-vaccine-bot/policies.md

 ### name.usa::cdc/mississippi/state_name Active Phase (2)

-* Are you at least 16 years of age?
+* Are you at least 12 years of age?
-	* If you are 18 or older, you can be vaccinated at any of our drive-through sites at no cost.
-Persons younger than 18 should make a drive-through site appointment by calling 877-978-6453, or visit a private healthcare provider for COVID-19 vaccination to ensure that they receive a vaccine approved for their age.

-COVID-19 vaccinations are provided to Mississippi residents only, or to out-of-state residents who work in Mississippi. (see [here](https://msdh.ms.gov/msdhsite/_static/14,22816,420,976.html))
+	* The Pfizer vaccine is authorized for those ages 12 and older.
+The Moderna and Johnson and Johnson/Janssen vaccines are authorized for those ages 18 and older.

 ## name.usa::cdc/missouri/state_name